ashenjy/pharmacy-management-app/README.md

-# Pharmacy
+# Pharmacy Management System
-To run this Pharmacy application
+for a hospital

 Prerequisites
 ----------------